evkx/evkx.github.io/content/models/kia/ev6/EV6_GT/_index.md

 You can choose between two sound systems for the Kia EV6 GT:

-- **Standard:**: Features six speakers and delivers a maximum output of  watts.
+- **Standard:** Features six speakers and delivers a maximum output of  watts.
-- **Meridian Premium Sound System:**: Features 14 speakers and delivers a maximum output of  watts.
+- **Meridian Premium Sound System:** Features 14 speakers and delivers a maximum output of  watts.

 Additionally, the model includes 4 USB-C connections as standard.
 The model has 1 USB-A connections as standard.